Ice Cream Sandies

 Let them cool completely.

 Building the Sandwiches

-The only trick to making these sandwiches is that I would recommend freezing the cookies quickly before actually making them.
+The only trick to making these Chocolate Chip Ice Cream Sandwiches is that I would recommend freezing the cookies quickly before actually making them.
 I just stacked all of my cookies in a large casserole dish and then froze them for about an hour.
 That will make them more firm and easier to work with.